SannyGrooves/musicfileorganizer/README.md

     return $script:priorityMap[$selectedPriority][$Extension.ToLower()] ??
 10
 }
 o	Impact: Expands file type support.
 Test with .m4a and .aac files to ensure they are processed and prioritized correctly.
-# Change Buffer Size
-The buffer size for file copying is fixed at 16MB ($bufferSizeBytes = 16MB, line ~784).
-•	How to Edit:
-o	Location: Modify the $bufferSizeBytes assignment in the Start button’s Add_Click event (line ~784). o	Steps:
-1. Change 16MB to a different value (e.g., 32MB for faster copying on high-performance systems).
-2. Optionally, add a GUI textbox for user input, similar to $batchTextBox. o	Impact: Increases copying speed for large files but may raise memory usage.
-Test with a 100MB .flac file to compare.
-# performance.
-Recommended Buffer Size and Batch Size for Audio Files
-•	Buffer Size:
-o	Current: 16MB, optimized for 20MB–100MB audio files. o	Recommendation:
-	8MB: For low-memory systems (e.g., <8GB RAM) or small files (<20MB).
-	16MB: Balanced default for typical audio files (20MB–100MB) and most systems.
-	32MB: For high-performance systems (16GB+ RAM) and large files (>100MB).
-	64MB: For very large files (>500MB, e.g., high-resolution WAV) on systems with 32GB+ RAM.
-# Recommendation Buffer:
-	100MB: For low-memory systems or small datasets (<10GB).
-	300MB: Default for typical datasets (10GB–60GB) and 8GB+ RAM.
-	500MB: For large datasets (>60GB) on systems with 16GB+ RAM.
-	1000MB: For very large datasets (>100GB) on high-end systems (32GB+ RAM).
-    Buffer size: 8MB (low memory),
-    16MB (default, 20MB–100MB files),
-    32MB (high performance),
-    64MB (large files, 32GB+ RAM)
-# Recommendation Batch size:
-     100MB (low memory),
-     300MB (default, 10GB–60GB),
-     500MB (large datasets),
-     1000MB (100GB+, 32GB+ RAM)

-# Recommendations:
-Process a 60GB dataset with 300MB batch and 32MB buffer, then try 100MB batch and 8MB buffer on a low-memory system to compare stability.